teatimeguest/setup-texlive-action/README.md

 `2013` to `2021` for macOS.

 > Versions `2008` to `2012` can be installed on `macos-latest` but
+> do not work
+> because the `kpsewhich` for those versions is a 32-bit executable and
-> do not work because the `kpsewhich` aborts with "Bad CPU type."
+> crashes with "Bad CPU type in executable."

 ### Caching